How to Change Your Attachment Style

 If you have a fearful avoidant attachment style, relationships can feel chaotic, overwhelming, and confusing because you’re sometimes anxious or fearful and sometimes avoidant.
 You might shift between hot and cold and get anxious about your feelings.

 If you’re lucky enough to have a secure attachment style, there probably isn’t much you want to change (although there’s always room for improvement!).
-But if you fall into one of the other three attachment styles, you may be hoping to move toward a more secure attachment style.
-So, how can you change your current attachment style?
-Here’s what you need to know.

-5 Ways to Change Your Attachment Style
+5 Steps to Change Your Attachment Style

-Understand your attachment style.
 The first step to becoming more securely attached is understanding what your attachment style is in the first place.
 People might be aware that they tend to struggle in relationships and that certain thoughts and feelings consistently come up, but they have no idea what to do about it.

 Challenge your story.